finalLy134/fl-dispatch/README.md

 **Keybinds:**
 - F3 - Open Active Officers List - Changeable in the `config.lua`

-**Config:**

-- The toggle key is configurable in the `config.lua`.
-- The callsign colors and prefixes are configurable in the `colors.json`.

 **Configure Colors and Prefixes:**

+The colors and prefixes are editable in the `colors.json`

-- The default colors are changable in `colors.json` Usage:
+- The default colors are changable here:
   ```json
   "defaultColors": {
       "backgroundColor": "rgb(47, 69, 86)",